jorritvm/picture_housekeeper/README.md

     * export all actions in an excel file and open this file

 3. analyse the excel file and accept actions by putting an 'x' in the first non empty column
+    * if the action is inspect a manual action is needed
+    * if the action is develop, manual operation in lightroom will be needed

 4. run perform_actions.py